Vice President and Executive Director, Capital Construction and Facilities Management

 Earlier in his career, he was responsible for several hundred million of new facilities and infrastructure work that initiated the 20 year master plan for the University of California at Los Angeles.
 Originally from New York, he came to Los Angeles in 1990 and joined Lehrer McGovern Bovis where he went on to become senior vice president of operations for the west coast.

-Lloyd received his bachelor’s degree from the University of Florida, College of Architecture, School of Building Construction; and subsequently studied for a master in business administration at the University of Houston.
+Lloyd received his bachelor’s degree from the University of Florida, College of Architecture, School of Building Construction; and subsequently studied for an MBA at the University of Houston.
 He is a licensed general contractor and sits on the board of several organizations.

 Last Updated: 01/09/14